a-rahimi/procams/procams/index.md

 ![Sony Xperia Touch showing adequately high contrast image, but in a dark room](sony-dark-wall.png)

 The walls of the booth are white, yet they appear gray.
-The walls of the booth had to be extend to the ceiling of the convention center to block off the ceiling lights and dim the booth enough to create adequate contrast for the projector.
+The walls of the booth had to be extended to the ceiling of the convention center to block off the ceiling lights and dim the booth enough to create adequate contrast for the projector.
 In the image below, the scene is so dim that you can barely see the Xperia Touch: